3 Reasons Why Apps Fail 1

 – A poor User Experience.

-The point of this article is to show you each of these obstacles in more detail.
-Once you understand them better, you will see how you can use them to your advantage.
+This article aims to show you each of these obstacles in more detail.
+Once you understand them better, you will see how to use them to your advantage.

 Let’s start by discussing: